Service Animals Overview

 Service Animal Basics

 Service animals are dogs individually trained to perform a specific job for a person with a disability.
-No other animals with the possible exception of a miniature horse can be considered a service animal in terms of accessing public places.
+No other animals can be considered a service animal in terms of accessing public places, though there is a possible exception for a miniature horse.

-Just as there are different disabilities and various ways that a disability may effect a person, there is a wide range of potential tasks that a service animal might do:
+Just as there are various ways that a disability may effect a person, there is a wide range of potential tasks that a service animal might do:

 - Assist with way-finding.